Canadian Air Transport Security Authority (CATSA) Security Process

 What is the Full Body Scanner at airport security?

 A full body scanner is used to reveal objects, including weapons and explosives that could be concealed under clothing.
-All new images are generic and immediately and permanently deleted.
+All images are generic and are immediately and permanently deleted after viewing.
 Health Canada has deemed the scanner fully safe.
 The energy used from the scanner is non-invasive, it is safe for pregnant women as well as passengers with pacemakers or surgical metal implants (i.e. plates, screws).
 For more information visit: catsa.gc.ca/full-body-scanner

 Strollers and Wheelchairs